cryo-es/owcv_integration_demo/README.md

 - **Resurrect:** +100% intensity for 4 seconds
 - **Heal beam:** +10% intensity while active
 - **Damage boost beam:** +20% intensity while active

-This started out as a prototype/demo that I threw together in an afternoon.
-Looks like it's becoming a fully-fledged project now.
-Open to name ideas!

 Known Issues:
 - Fails to launch if Intiface's server is not running